panchomb/ie-exercise-3/modules/web/static-site/linked-backend/README.md

 ### Parameter: `backendResourceId`

 The resource ID of the backend linked to the static site.
 - Required: Yes
 - Type: string

-### Parameter: `staticSiteName`

-The name of the parent Static Web App.
-Required if the template is used in a standalone deployment.

-- Required: Yes
-- Type: string

 ### Parameter: `enableDefaultTelemetry`

 Enable telemetry via a Globally Unique Identifier (GUID).
 - Required: No
 - Type: bool
 - Default: `True`